edmareliasb/amortizacao-financiamento/README.md

 npm install ts-jest --save-dev

-//To make your Jest tests run faster, you can swap out the default JavaScript-based runner (ts-jest) for a drop-in Rust replacement(opens in a new tab) using SWC. npm install @swc/jest @swc/core --save-dev
+To make your Jest tests run faster, you can swap out the default JavaScript-based runner (ts-jest) for a drop-in Rust replacement(opens in a new tab) using SWC.

+npm install @swc/jest @swc/core --save-dev

 npm install ts-node --save-dev